rradhakr-git/UdacityCollaborationCompetition/README.md

 This yields a single score for each episode.
 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

+### Udacity Project Review

+Meets Specifications
+Dear Udacian,

+The project is very well implemented and meets all the specifications!
+Congratulations on implementing the Multi Agent Deep Deterministic Policy Gradients algorithm.
+The agent is trained successfully to solve the Tennis environment and achieves an average score of +0.508 in 1279 episodes, impressive work.
+The actor and critic networks seem to be very efficient with two hidden layers each.
+Good work using relu activation in both the networks.
+The report is extremely informative and covers all the details of the implementation.
+A very good submission overall.

+As next step, please go through the resource: human-like robot hand trained to manipulate physical objects with unprecedented dexterity.

+All the best! :smile:

 ### Getting started